Virtuix debuts VR Arena at Dave & Buster’s in Austin, Texas

-Virtuix announced that its Omniverse VR Arena has debuted as an esports attraction inside the Dave & Buster’s location in Austin, Texas.
+Virtuix announced that its Omniverse VR Arena has debuted as an esports attraction inside the Dave & Buster’s in Austin, Texas.
 The Omniverse VR Arena is the latest version of Virtuix’s Omni treadmill, which lets you run around in VR with 360 degrees of freedom, making possible full-body competitive VR.

 The arena can support up to four players competing with each other to get the top spot on a leaderboard.
 Players will be able to choose from among four games at the venue, which will host the experience for a limited time.

-“We are thrilled to bring VR ARENA to Dave & Buster’s,” said Jan Goetgeluk, founder and CEO of Virtuix, in a statement.
+“We are thrilled to bring VR Arena to Dave & Buster’s,” said Jan Goetgeluk, the founder and CEO of Virtuix, in a statement.
 “We believe this exciting and active gaming experience will fit well with the venue’s audience.”

 By incorporating the Omni, Virtuix’s proprietary treadmill that enables movement in 360 degrees, VR Arena adds to the typical VR experience that you would otherwise have in a home.
 The arena will stand alongside Dave & Buster’s other VR attractions.